dsam7/cse6242-NBA/README.txt

 3. Choropleth: *Insert demo instructions*
     i.
 Python notebook:
         a.
-Data is already preprocessed and in the folder, but to process the data again you can open the nba_against_stats.ipynb and run all the cells
+Data is already preprocessed and in the folder, but to process the data again you can navigate to the "Shooting Choropleth Map" folder, open the nba_against_stats.ipynb, and run all the cells
         b.
-This will store the data in the .csv files ii. d3 visualizations:
+This will store the preprocessed data in the .csv files ii. d3 visualizations:
         a.
 Navigate to the "Shooting Choropleth Map" folder and run `python -m http.server 8080`.
         b.
 Once in the http://localhost:8080/, navigate to choropleth.html